Endura

 Sandbag Bear Hug Squat Strength Standards Calculator

-For Sandbag Bear Hug Squat, Novice starts at 0.48x bodyweight for men and 0.34x for women, while Elite starts at 1.2x bodyweight for men and 0.94x for women.
+Under strict Sandbag Bear Hug Squat strength standards, Novice starts around 0.48x bodyweight for men and 0.34x for women, while Elite starts around 1.2x for men and 0.94x for women.

 Understanding Your Sandbag Bear Hug Squat Strength Score